Xenon28082/CrossChainMonitor/README.md

 6) Observers - array of observers, that whould track necessary cross-chain swap events.

-For tracking in real time StartBlockNumber must be set to -1
+For tracking in real time StartBlockNumber must be set to -1 Both config.json and .exe files must be located in the same folder.